Jako/PDFResource/core/components/pdfresource/docs/usage.md

 # Usage

-*PDFresource* works out of the box and creates PDF files from all resources, that have the template variable `create_pdf` assigned (the template variable name could be changed in MODX system settings).
+*PDFResource* works out of the box and creates PDF files from all resources, that have the template variable `create_pdf` assigned (the template variable name could be changed in MODX system settings).
 The generated PDF files are saved with the current alias path to `{assets_url}/pdf/`

 So after the installation you only have to assign the template variable `create_pdf` to the templates of the resources that should be converted to PDF and check that template variable in the resource (checked by default).

 ### PDF generation on the fly

-To generate PDF files on the fly with *PDFresource* you have to assign the template variable `live_pdf` to a template (the template variable name could be changed in MODX system settings) and check this template variable on a resource.
+To generate PDF files on the fly with *PDFResource* you have to assign the template variable `live_pdf` to a template (the template variable name could be changed in MODX system settings) and check this template variable on a resource.
 After this, the resource will be rendered as PDF file in the browser.
 The file could be saved with the current alias.

 **Caution:** This option should only be activated, if the content of the resource is dynamically changed.
 Generating the PDF is a quite resource consuming process and it could take some time.